avh4/elm-testable/README.md

 ## Note:

 elm-testable does not support Elm 0.18.
 A new package is currently in development that will allow testing of Cmds, Tasks, and Subs without the need for elm-testable's wrappers.
 More details will be posted to elm-discuss when it is available.
+(See the [rewrite-native branch](https://github.com/avh4/elm-testable/tree/rewrite-native).)

 [![Build Status](https://travis-ci.org/avh4/elm-testable.svg?branch=master)](https://travis-ci.org/avh4/elm-testable)